WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you probably know that lambda has 15min timeout max.
 But that timeout only applies to async invocations (reading from the queue and such) where user is not waiting for a response. **The default APIGW timeout is 29 seconds**.
 This can be **configured to be between 5 seconds and 29 seconds**.
 All you have to do is to **un-tick the "use default timeout option**

 * when timeout happens on APIGW level, the **error code will be 504**.

+#### Payload size

+- The limit of the **payload = body + headers** sent to the APIGW (either HTTP or REST) is 10 mb.
+  This is important as the **maximum payload for a sync lambda invoke is 6mb**.
+It's pretty common to have lambda frontend with APIGW.
+  If you hit the situation where you sent more than 6 mb to lambda, APIGW will return with status code of 413

 #### Responses